 Breaking the habit of smoking is not as easy as nicotine in cigarettes is extremely addictive.
 If you are a smoker, the first thing you can do to contribute to your overall health is quitting the habit of smoking.
 However, this can be so challenging; people may need support.
 In case you wish to stop the habit, don’t hesitate to talk to our dental professional; we are ready to help.
 Now that you know the harmful effects of smoking on your oral health remember that it’s never too late to quit smoking and start a better and healthier lifestyle.

 Do you need any help to quit smoking or have any questions about smoking and your oral health?
-Call us to schedule an appointment with your dentist.
+Call Dentist in Houston, TX to schedule an appointment with your dentist.